-Now that the summer is winding down, we are almost done with birthday season.
+Now that the summer is winding down, we are almost done with the birthday season.
 Here are 45 birthday questions for kids we ask our children every year.

 15 Questions for Each Age Group